-Hypertrophic Scars and Keloid Scarring – Hypertrophic Scars are thick raised scars that are due to overproduction of collagen within a wound.
-This type of scarring is related to an over response to the original trauma or injury.
+Hypertrophic Scars and Keloid Scarring – Hypertrophic Scars are thick raised scars that are due to the overproduction of collagen within a wound.
+This type of scarring is related to an overresponse to the original trauma or injury.
 These scars do not grow beyond the boundaries of the original injury.
-Keloid Scars are similar but are not the same thing as a hypertrophic scar.
-Keloid scars are also an abnormal response to injury but they can grow outside the boundaries of the original injury, and may continue to grow over time.
+Keloid Scars are similar but are not the same thing as a hypertrophic scars.
+Keloid scars are also an abnormal response to injury but they can grow outside the boundaries of the original injury and may continue to grow over time.